ebzzry/ebzzry.github.io/en/src/gpg-ssh-kde.md

     $ nano ~/.gnupg/gpg-agent.conf

-Then put in the following lines:
+Then put in the following:

     no-grab
     default-cache-ttl 10800
     default-cache-ttl-ssh 10800
     pinentry-program /usr/bin/pinentry-qt4

-Those are _my_ preferred values.
+Those are my preferred values.
 If you want to change them, look at the manpage:

     $ man gpg-agent